-The department/unit head's signature is required for all shared leave requests submitted by department/unit employees prior to forwarding the requests to the Division of Human Resources.
+The department/unit head's signature is required for all shared leave requests submitted by department/unit employees prior to forwarding the requests to Human Capital Services.

 When shared leave is approved, the notification will include the number of hours donated so that time and leave may be entered appropriately.
 Shared leave may be applied retroactively for a maximum of two pay periods preceding the date of approval.

 Shared leave donations can be made only to an employee who is already approved for shared leave.
 Donations can be made to a specific individual or to any employee who is approved for shared leave.
-Donations are made on a Shared Leave Donation (pdf) form and submitted to HR.
+Donations are made on a Shared Leave Donation form and submitted to Human Capital Services at email@example.com.
 All donations are anonymous.